dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 21. **DMAP** for Distance Map Statistics

 Note that the first two line types are easily derived from one another.
 The user is free to choose which measure is most desired.
-The output line types are described in more detail in Section :ref:`grid_stat-output`.
+The output line types are described in more detail in :numref:`grid_stat-output`.

 _____________________